 + and any following characters up to the at

 Look at the Gmail example below.
-Notice that the current email address and compare it to the new email address.
+Notice the current email address and compare it to the new email address.

 |Current Email Address||New Email Address|